-Statement By H.E.
-Ahmad Saeed Bin Meshar Al Muhairi SLC Secretary General On World Law Day 2024
+Statement by H.E.
+Ahmad Saeed bin Meshar Al Muhairi SLC Secretary General on World Law Day 2024

 Date

-(MENAFN- Dubai PR Network) 12 September 2024 - World Law Day is an annual occasion that underscores the importance of law as a cornerstone of a society founded on order, justice, and equity, ensuring the protection of individual rights.
-This day serves as a vital opportunity to raise legal awareness across communities and emphasise the significance of upholding the rule of law as a fundamental indicator of a nation's progress and a primary catalyst for development and prosperity.
+(MENAFN- Orient Planet Group) 12 September 2024 - World Law Day is an annual occasion that underscores the importance of law as a cornerstone of a society founded on order, justice, and equity, ensuring the protection of individual rights.
+This day serves as a vital opportunity to raise legal awareness across communities and emphasise the significance of upholding the rule of law as a fundamental indicator of a nation’s progress and a primary catalyst for development and prosperity.

 The rule of law is essential for fostering just and stable societies, enhancing individual well-being, and creating an optimal environment for activities across various sectors.